debanshup/savesrc/CONTRIBUTING.md

 ### Code Style

 Please adhere to the existing coding style and conventions.
-If the project uses a linter, make sure to run it before committing:
+This project uses eslint, make sure to run it before committing:

 ```bash
 npm run lint